rrweb-io/rrweb/packages/rrweb/README.md

 **[rrweb](https://github.com/rrweb-io/rrweb)** mainly includes two funtions:

 - **Record**: The record function is used to record all the mutations in the DOM
-- **Reolay**: The replay function is to replay the recorded mutations one by one according to the corresponding timestamp.
+- **Replay**: The replay function is to replay the recorded mutations one by one according to the corresponding timestamp.

 ## Roadmap